What are HIV and AIDS?

 What are the types of HIV tests?

-There are 2 types of HIV tests available.
+Currently there are two ways to test for HIV.
 One of these is a standard laboratory test done using a blood sample taken from your arm.
 The result is available in 1 to 2 weeks.

 Why test for HIV?

-British Columbia HIV testing guidelines recommend that everyone have an HIV test at least every 5 years.
+HIV testing guidelines in B.C. recommend that everyone aged 18 to 70 years has an HIV test every 5 years.
 They recommend more frequent testing for people who:

-- belong to populations that have a greater chance of having HIV;
+- belong to populations that have a greater chance of acquiring HIV;

 - are pregnant;